 There is a definite sense of achievement in catching a grown on fish naturally feeding, especially when the food source is tiny and numerous – the odds are simply stacked against the angler – it simply means more than roly-polying a snake back on a Di – 7.

-When targeting pin fry feeders, focus mainly on shallow, weedy water as it offers safety for the fry, often the weed acts as a filter or barrier to the water in the main body of the reservoir.
+Pin Fry love shallow, weedy water as it offers safety, often the weed acts as a filter or barrier to the water in the main body of the reservoir.
 It is not affected as much by higher winds and so does not colour up as quickly making the water particularly clear in most instances – just as it was today – visibility was 15 – 20ft and the water like gin.

 Albert and I exited the boat harbour and decided to follow the contours of the bank up the North Arm, motoring slowly along the weed-beds looking for surface activity.
 Rather than to target a single fish we knew that our chances would be increased if we could find a small shoal working the same area.
 Fish were rising consistently from Carrot Creek to Armley Wood, mostly in a band of water about 40m out, which was basically along the vast weed-beds that had grown over the last month.
 The fish were “pushing water” basically charging through the top 18 inches gouging on the pin fry.
 This was going to be difficult, as there wasn’t any margin for error.
 A stealthy approach followed by a quick accurate cast and we had a chance literally for the first or second cast… after which the fish would be spooked and off, meaning we had to wait for the next rising fish (rather than to cast and disturb the water).